seanbonner/public/Quotes.md

 "Pain or damage don't end the world.
 Or despair or fucking beatings.
 The world ends when you're dead.
 Until then, you got more punishment in store.
 Stand it like a man... and give some back."
 Al Swearengen, Deadwood

 ---

+"Regrets are pointless.You've already done it.
+You've lived your life.
+No point wishing you could change" - Lemmy Kilmister

+---